page === 'home' && ( )

 • Stairway handrail and guardrail dimensions

-• Electrical circuits for bedroom or living space use
+• Electrical circuits appropriate for bedroom or living space use

 Layout: What Actually Works in a Basement

-Columns that weren’t planned around.
-Structural columns in the basement are fixed points.
+Columns that weren't planned around.
+Structural columns are fixed.
 The layout either works with them or fights them.
 Columns can be incorporated into walls, wrapped to become design features, or used to anchor the boundary between zones.
-Planning around them from the beginning is much easier than working around them after framing is underway.

-For a home theater or media room, sound isolation between the basement ceiling and the floor above is worth planning for.
+For a home theater or media room, sound isolation between the basement ceiling and the floor above is worth planning for during framing.
 Resilient channel or other decoupling methods in the ceiling assembly, combined with batt insulation, significantly reduce sound transmission.
 This is much easier to incorporate during framing than to add afterward.

 Materials: What Belongs Below Grade

-Material choices in a basement have to account for conditions that don’t apply above grade: higher moisture levels, potential for minor flooding, temperature fluctuations, and limited natural ventilation.
+Material choices in a basement must account for conditions that do not apply above grade: higher moisture levels, temperature fluctuations, and limited natural ventilation.

-Flooring: Carpet is the most problematic basement flooring material - it holds moisture, traps allergens, and is difficult to dry if water intrudes.
-Luxury vinyl plank (LVP) and luxury vinyl tile (LVT) are the most practical choices: waterproof, durable, comfortable underfoot, and available in convincing wood and stone looks.
-Polished or epoxy-coated concrete is another good option (covered in more detail in our basement concrete refinishing guide).
-Engineered hardwood can work in low-humidity basements but is more vulnerable than vinyl to moisture variation.
+Flooring: Vinyl plank (LVP) and vinyl tile (LVT) are the most practical choices - waterproof, durable, and available in convincing wood and stone looks.
+Polished or epoxy-coated concrete is another good option (covered in detail in our basement concrete refinishing guide).
+Solid hardwood is not appropriate below grade.

 Wall framing: Metal studs resist mold better than wood in basements.
-Wood studs are commonly used but should be treated lumber where they contact concrete and should not be framed tight against the foundation wall - leave an air gap.
+Wood studs, when used, should be treated lumber where they contact concrete and should not be framed tight against the foundation wall - leave an air gap.

-Insulation: Closed-cell spray foam on foundation walls provides both insulation and vapor barrier in a single application.
+Insulation: The 2024 IECC, now mandatory in Illinois, requires basement perimeter walls to meet minimum R-19.
+Closed-cell spray foam provides both insulation and vapor barrier in a single application.
 Rigid foam board is a cost-effective alternative.
-Fiberglass batt installed against a concrete wall traps moisture and creates mold risk without a proper vapor barrier.
+Fiberglass batt installed directly against concrete traps moisture and creates mold risk without a proper vapor barrier.

 Common Planning Mistakes to Avoid